 The lockdown and quarantine protocols implemented during the height of the COVID-19 pandemic, the shopping behavior of consumers worldwide has drastically changed.
 With an increasing number of people choosing to shop online, Amazon is among the triumphant companies in the competitive consumer and retail industry.

 A testament to their success, the company still managed to rake in huge profits even at the height of the Coronavirus pandemic.
 As of the first half of 2020, it was reported that Amazon doubled its profit by up to $5.2 billion, in contrast to its $2.6 billion net profit in 2019.

 The success of Amazon is mainly because of the resources they allocated for the improvement of processes and policies.
 By spending over $4 billion for “incremental COVID-19 related costs,” the company managed to make a successful adjustment to their services.

 Amazon Killing Retail Small to Medium Enterprises

-Despite the success of Amazon and its offering of a safer avenue for shoppers to buy essential goods during the pandemic, there are some groups who remain wary of its dominance.
+Despite the success of Amazon and its offering of a safer avenue for shoppers to buy essential goods during the pandemic, some groups remain wary of its dominance.
 In particular, some people believe that Amazon’s success is actually causing more harm to small and medium-sized retail businesses.
 In unison, the concerned group ask, is Amazon killing small businesses?